Spirometry (lung function) practice registration

-DNRM intends to introduce a registration process for spirometry training courses before the end of 2017.
-Once this process is available, registered spirometry practices will be notified and advised of a transitional period to meet the new requirements for spirometry training for personnel.
+DNRME has introduced a registration process for spirometry training courses.
+Once registered training courses are available, registered spirometry practices will be notified and advised of a transitional period to meet the new requirements for spirometry training for personnel.

-The Department of Natural Resources and Mines (DNRM) has engaged Quality Innovation Performance (QIP) to deliver accreditation services for medical providers that offer services to Queensland coal mine workers.
+The Department of Natural Resources, Mines and Energy (DNRME) has engaged Quality Innovation Performance (QIP) to deliver accreditation services for medical providers that offer services to Queensland coal mine workers.

 The accreditation process will be rolled out in 2018.